ORU basketball preview: Golden Eagles men are senior heavy, women return four starters

 Max Abmas

 Abmas is the only freshman on ORU’s roster this season but didn’t show any signs of struggling to adjust in his first collegiate action when the Golden Eagles played Central Arkansas in an exhibition game.
-Abmas, a 6-foot-1 guard, was ORU’s leading scorer in the contest, tallying 18 points thanks to six 3-pointers.
+Abmas, a 6-foot-1 guard, was ORU’s leading scorer, tallying 18 points thanks to six 3-pointers.

 Schedule